Federal common law: The Swift doctrine

 Until 1938, federal courts in the United States followed the doctrine set forth in the 1842 case of Swift v.
 Tyson.
 In that case, the U.S. Supreme Court held that federal courts hearing cases brought under their diversity jurisdiction (allowing them to hear cases between parties from different U.S. states) had to apply the statutory law of the states, but not the common law developed by state courts.
 Instead, the Supreme Court permitted the federal courts to make their own common law based on general principles of law.

 The reasoning behind the decision in Swift v.
-Tyson was that the federal courts would craft a superior common law, and the states would choose to adopt it.
-This hope was not fulfilled, however, as the principles of various states' common law continued to dramatically diverge.
-Some litigants began to abuse the availability of the federal courts for the specific purpose of having cases decided under the federal common law principles.
+Tyson was that the federal courts would craft a superior common law, and the state courts would voluntarily choose to adopt it.
+This hope was not fulfilled, however, as the principles of the common law of the several states continued to dramatically diverge in subsequent decades.
+Many litigants began to engage in forum shopping: abusing the availability of the federal courts for the specific purpose of having cases decided under federal common law, in lieu of state common law.